probil/v-mask/README.md

 ```
 In this example entering `5555551234` in the input field will produce value `(555) 555-1234` in `myInputModel` variable.

 **Notice**: Keep in mind that library always verifies _one_ character per regular expression.
-Trying verify multiple charters in the same RegExp won't work.
+Trying to verify multiple charters in the same RegExp won't work.

 ### Function